Country and region availability for Audio Conferencing and Calling Plans

 Use the drop-down list at the top of the page to search for a country or region and what services are available.

 Along with Phone System, a Calling Plans let users make and receive phone calls.
 You first need to get a user (subscriber) phone number (not a service number) to assign to the user, and then assign a Calling Plan.
 There are two types of Calling Plans available: Domestic and Domestic and International.
-See What are Calling Plans? for more details.
+See Phone System and Calling Plans for more details.

 You can also see Phone System and Calling Plans licensing for licensing information.

-The country/region is based on the location of the user's license in the Office 365 admin center > Active Users and not the billing address listed under the Organization Profile in the Office 365 admin center.
+The country/region is based on the location of the user's license in the Microsoft 365 admin center > Active Users and not the billing address listed under the Organization Profile in the Microsoft 365 admin center.

 Toll and toll-free phone numbers for services